PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 Note that with the switch in recovery mode position, recovery mode is only skipped the first reboot after flashing!
 Disconnect power from the Jetson board and move the small sliding switch from recovery mode back to EMMC.
-This ensures that in future the Jetson will boot into firmware instead of recovery mode.
+This ensures that in the future the Jetson will boot into firmware instead of recovery mode.

 ## Jetson Network & SSH Login